Self-Supervised Traffic Advisors: Distributed, Multi-view Traffic Prediction for Smart Cities: Related Work

 \emph{Lifelong Learning.} Also known as continual, sequential, or incremental learning, this is the process of learning from data that arrive sequentially, with only a small portion of input data available at a time \cite{parisi2019continual}.
 The major challenge is that training a model on recent data may significantly impact its performance on past data; i.e., methods seek to ``learn without forgetting'' \cite{delange2021continual}.
 Most work in this space is concerned with supervised, task-based settings; while our setting is instead unsupervised, we are still concerned with saving the \emph{best} data to train an \ac{ssta}, since storage space is limited.

 There are a variety of approaches to leveraging past data.
 For example, one can store a subset of observed past data, and only take gradient steps from new data that do not increase the loss on the past data \cite{lopez2017gradient}.
 To avoid the memory and privacy concerns of saving past data, one can alternatively save encoded, low-dimensional representations \cite{li2017learning,Rannen_2017_ICCV}, or restrict gradient steps on new data to be perpendicular to the steps taken on past data \cite{farajtabar2020orthogonal}.
-Instead of constraining gradient steps, one can also focus on a model's parameters; for example, one can keep learned parameters close to those trained for previous tasks \cite{kirkpatrick2017overcoming,lee2017overcoming}, decide which parameters to update via an importance metric \cite{zenke2017continual} (which extends to unsupervised settings \cite{aljundi2018memory}).
-Finally, one can directly assign \cite{mallya2018packnet} or learn \cite{serra2018overcoming} different parameters for different tasks.
+Instead of constraining gradient steps, one can also focus on a model's parameters; for example, one can keep learned parameters close to those trained for previous tasks \cite{lee2017overcoming}, decide which parameters to update via an importance metric \cite{zenke2017continual}.
 In this work, we test a variety of approaches to understand which is best for our problem setting.

 \emph{Networked Learning.} In the present work, we consider a framework that we call \textit{networked co-learning}, where many agents train their own models simultaneously by passing messages and gradient information between one another.
 One can view this as a single, large, physically-distributed network; we leverage the local nature of each agent's inputs and outputs to enable training the entire network in a distributed manner with only local information available for each agent.
 We now distinguish this setting from two similar paradigms: distributed learning and graph neural networks.